Renting HCMC Shophouses for Live-Work: 2026 Legal Guide

 - Commercial use clause (mục đích sử dụng thương mại): Must be written into the contract.
 Verbal agreements are unenforceable.

 - Rent-free period (miễn tiền thuê để thi công): Industry standard is 15–30 days for bare-shell units, 7–15 days for fitted spaces.
-Negotiate before signing, not after.
+Negotiate before signing.

 - Annual rent escalation cap: Standard landlord ask is 5–10% per year.
 Counter with CPI-linked or fixed 5% cap.